 Wellness: Caring for the caregivers!
 This team focuses professional caregivers on providing support for the first responders, Hubs staff, and other emergency workers in the aftermath of the incident.
 Led by the all-star cast of Dr. Julie Rosenblatt, Colleen Huck (IBCLC), and Susan James (MSW, LICSW).

-Vulnerable Populations: With a special focus on populations like our beloved elders, low income, people with disabilities, homeless, and more, team leads Rita Elsberry (Island Volunteer Caregivers), Paul Stumme-Diers (Bethany Lutheran, Interfaith Council), Phedra Elliott (Housing Resources Bainbridge), Myra Howrey (Helpline House), and Ray Strazdin (CERT, IVC) would welcome volunteers.
+Vulnerable Populations: With a special focus on populations like our beloved elders, low income, people with disabilities, homeless, and more, team lead Rita Elsberry (Island Volunteer Caregivers) works with Linda Wohlsen (MS, CMC), Paul Stumme-Diers (Bethany Lutheran, Interfaith Council), Phedra Elliott (Housing Resources Bainbridge), Myra Howrey (Helpline House), and Ray Strazdin (CERT, IVC) would welcome volunteers.